Luxury Coliving: What It Is and Whether It's Worth the Price

 Can you negotiate on luxury coliving rates?

 Sometimes.
 Many luxury colivings offer long-stay discounts for 3+ month stays, early booking rates, or off-season pricing.
 Email and ask directly.
-Worst case they say no, which is fine.
+Worst case, they say no, which is fine.

 What's a good alternative to luxury coliving?

-Ready to skip the premium markup and get the part that actually matters?
+Ready to skip the premium markup and get the part that matters?
 Casa Basilico runs pop-up chapters for digital nomads who care about food, real connection, and not having to eat alone.
 Spots go fast. ❤️

 Come join us.